Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Introduction

 Among the most theoretically well-motivated extensions are those inspired by string theory and its low-energy effective descriptions.
-In this context, the Kalb-Ramond (KR) field, a rank-two antisymmetric tensor arising naturally in the bosonic and heterotic string spectra, provides a concrete realization of new gravitational degrees of freedom \cite{Lessa:2019bgi,Duan:2023gng,WOS:001565141800002}.
+In this context, the KR field, a rank-two antisymmetric tensor arising naturally in the bosonic and heterotic string spectra, provides a concrete realization of new gravitational degrees of freedom \cite{Lessa:2019bgi,Duan:2023gng,WOS:001565141800002}.
 The associated three-form field strength can be interpreted either as spacetime torsion or as a vacuum condensate inducing Lorentz symmetry breaking (LSB) in the gravitational sector \cite{SenGupta:2001cs,Belinchon:2016jgc}.
+This identification places the KR field at the intersection of two active research programs: the search for string-theoretic imprints in low-energy gravity and the experimental effort aimed at constraining Lorentz violation through solar-system tests, pulsar timing, and BH shadow observations \cite{Kostelecky:2018yfa}.
 When coupled to Einstein gravity, the KR background modifies the spacetime geometry through an effective parameter $\ell$ that rescales the asymptotic structure while preserving spherical symmetry.
 The resulting BH geometries exhibit horizon and thermodynamic properties that differ from their GR counterparts, rendering them suitable probes of string-inspired effects in the strong-field regime \cite{Kao:1996ea,Majumdar:1999jd}.
+Crucially, the modified asymptotic normalization $f(r)\to (1-\ell)^{-1}$ as $r\to\infty$ produces a non-Euclidean optical geometry whose lensing signatures can, in principle, be distinguished from those of global monopole defects and cloud-of-string backgrounds that generate superficially similar metric modifications.

+We emphasise that the present framework does not modify the Einstein tensor: no higher-curvature invariants or scalar-tensor restructuring enter the gravitational action.
+The ``Lorentz-violating'' label refers to the spontaneous breaking of local Lorentz invariance induced by the KR vacuum expectation value $\langle B_{\mu\nu}\rangle=b_{\mu\nu}$, which enters the gravitational sector through the non-minimal coupling $\xi\,B^{\mu\alpha}B_{\nu\alpha}R^{\nu}{}_{\mu}$ and renormalises the effective Newton constant to $G_{\rm eff}=G/(1-\ell)$ \cite{isrply01}.
+In this sense the modification is at the level of the matter sector, while the gravitational response is that of standard GR with a structured source.